Frequently Asked Questions (FAQ) - mcp_voice_identify

 Q: How do I run the service in stdio mode?

-and send JSON-RPC requests via stdin.
+A: Run python stdio_server.py and send JSON-RPC requests via stdin.

 Q: How do I run the service in MCP mode?

-A: Run python mcp_server.py
+A: Run python mcp_server.py.

 Q: How do I build the executables?